cp-gini/gini-smart-contracts/README.md

 This script is used for the deployment and automatic verification of all the contracts located in the [`contracts/`](./contracts/) directory.
 The script ensures that the contracts are deployed in the correct order and that their interdependencies are properly configured.

+### Get timestamp time for future steps

+You can get the time stamp of any time using this resource [`Epoch Converter`](https://www.epochconverter.com/)

 #### Detailed Steps

 1. **Import Statements**